Can I change my mind after I have returned the ballot?

 We will send you a "Notice of Unsigned Ballot Envelope" with instructions on what you need to do to have your ballot counted.

 What if I make a mistake on my ballot?

 If you make a mistake that cannot be corrected, call the elections office and ask for a replacement ballot.
 We will mail one to you as long as your request is received with sufficient time for mailing.

 Otherwise, you may pick up a replacement ballot in person.

 What if my ballot doesn't come?

-If your ballot does not arrive within 5 days after they have been mailed, please call the Clatsop County Elections Office at (503) 325-8511.
-After checking your voter registration status, the office will send you a replacement ballot or explain your other options.
+If your ballot does not arrive within 5 days after we’ve mailed them, please call the Clatsop County Elections Office at 503-325-8511.
+After we check your voter registration status, we will send you a replacement ballot or explain your other options.

 Will my vote count if I don't vote on all measures and/or candidates?